CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Project-Ready-Combined/Labwise/Lab-08.md

 ## Review

 In this lab, you:

-- Verified that the assigned user has the correct Microsoft 365 E5 license.
+- Verified that the lab user had the required **Microsoft 365 E5 license**.
-- Configured a Conditional Access policy with session controls for Microsoft 365.
+- Configured a **Conditional Access policy** with session controls for Microsoft 365.
-- Enabled file monitoring in Microsoft Defender for Cloud Apps.
+- Enabled **file monitoring** in Microsoft Defender for Cloud Apps.
-- Connected Microsoft 365 via App Connectors and confirmed the connection status.
+- Connected Microsoft 365 through **App Connectors** and confirmed its status.
-- Applied Conditional Access App Control to specific apps such as SharePoint Online.
+- Applied **Conditional Access App Control** to apps such as SharePoint Online.

 ## You have successfully completed the lab.
 Click on Next to Continue